AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 I was primarily responsible for updating the delete feature and implementing the payment tracking system.

 - **Delete Feature**
-    - Implemented the `delete-student` command that allows tutors to delete students by name, subject, or level.
+    - Modified the `delete-student` command that allows tutors to delete students by name, subject, or level.

 - **Payment Tracker**
     - Designed and implemented all payment related commands: